kalaksi/docker-ossec-log-server/README.md

 - [GitHub repository](https://github.com/kalaksi/docker-ossec-log-server)

 ### What is this container for?
-This container is for running OSSEC HIDS log analysis server.
+This container is for running OSSEC HIDS log analysis server and optionally sending alerts via email.
 It accepts syslog-formatted logs.
 One use case is a centralized log archiving and analysis server for your containers (using e.g. Logspout).

 ** Note: while fully functional and working, this container is still waiting these features to be implemented:  **